-It is free for everyone to visit the permanent collections in 12 of the 14 City of Paris' museums all year round (only the Île de la Cité Archeological Crypt and the Catacombs of Paris still have entrance fees).
+It is free for everyone to visit the permanent collections in 11 of the 14 City of Paris' museums all year round only the Île de la Cité Archeological Crypt, the Catacombs of Paris and the Palais Galliera have entrance fees.
 Many other museums are free all year round, such as the Musée du Parfum Fragonard, the Shoah Memorial and the Curie Museum.